jhawthorn/discard/README.md

 * Recursive discards (like AR's dependent: destroy) - This can be avoided using queries (See "Working with associations") or emulated using callbacks.
 * Recursive restores - This concept is fundamentally broken, but not necessary if the recursive discards are avoided.

+## Extensions

+Discard provides the smallest subset of soft-deletion features that we think are useful to all users of the gem.
+We welcome the addition of gems that work with Discard to provide additional features.

+- [discard-rails-observers](https://github.com/pelargir/discard-rails-observers) integrates discard with the [rails-observers gem](https://github.com/rails/rails-observers)

 ## Why not paranoia or acts_as_paranoid?

 I've worked with and have helped maintain